Challenge Grant FAQs

 What types of gifts to our organization count toward meeting our Circle of Service Foundation challenge grant?

-You define a new donor as someone who has not made a donation to our organization during the prior two years.
-How do you define the prior two years?
+You define a new donor as someone who has not made a donation to our organization during the prior Fundraising Year.
+How do you define the prior Fundraising Year?

 Who is a current donor?